Flotomate/product_docs/source/asset-management/software-metering.rst

 Meter Statistics
 ================

-You can access the me

 There are two ways to view the data collected by a Meter:

--  Go to the Software Meter page and click on a Meter to view the data in the right-hand side information pane.
+- You can view the Metering data in the :doc:`Details View <manage-asset-details>` of the Software Asset under the Meter tab.

+  **Things to Remember:**

+   a.
+You have to start the Meter using the **Start** button.

+   b.
+In order to add more targets, you have to first stop the Meter and click on Re Configure Meter.

+   c.
+The **Reset** button restarts the Meter Counter.

 .. _amf-154:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/asset-management/AM-154.png
     :align: center
     :alt: figure 154

--  You can also view the Metering data in the :doc:`Details View <manage-asset-details>` of the Software Asset under the Meter tab.
+- Go to **Asset** >> **Software Meter**.
+Here you get a central repo of all created Meters; apart from that you can:

+   a.
+Turn a Meter on and off.

+   b.
+View Meter statistics of individual Meter.

+   c.
+Delete a Meter.

 .. _amf-155:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/asset-management/AM-155.png